 20.2 The Buyer warrants and undertakes that, in connection with these Terms and Conditions and any transactions under them nor any other person acting on its behalf, has made, offered, promised to make or authorized, or will make, offer, promise to make or authorize, any payment or other transfer of anything of value, directly or indirectly to:

-20.2.2 any director, officer, or employee of BP Chargemaster or any of its affiliates;
+20.2.2 Any director, officer, or employee of bp pulse or any of its affiliates;

 In each case, for the purpose of obtaining or influencing official actions or decisions or securing any improper advantage in order to obtain or retain business, if such payment or transfer would violate or be inconsistent with the principles of any applicable anti-corruption legislation, including but not limited to the anti-corruption laws of the United Kingdom, the United States of America or of any country where goods will be transported or distributed to or from in connection with these Terms and Conditions.